Personal Counseling Center Staff

 Administrative Coordinator

-Rachel has an Associate in Science in Law Enforcement and Legal Studies, an EMT certificate, and is currently pursuing a BA in Psychology at Providence College.
+Rachel has an Associate in Science in Law Enforcement and Legal Studies, an EMT certificate, and is currently pursuing a BA in Liberal Studies at Providence College.
 Rachel is a Public Safety Officer at Bryant University, trained in campus safety, dispatch, mental health, and Title IX.
 Prior to PC and Bryant, Rachel was employed as a Paralegal.
-Her interests include riding her motorcycle, spending time with her two cats, and making Providence cleaner.
+Her interests include riding her motorcycle, biking, spending time with her cat Otter, friends, and family.